dmi3coder/FourplacesAndroid/readme.md

-# FourplacesBackend
+# FourplacesAndroid
-Spring Backend of Fourplaces Cafeteria service
+Android application of Fourplaces Cafeteria service

 As our group is disbanded I'm releasing our client application for Android opensource.